WILDLIFE VOLUNTEER PROFILE

 - You must be aged over 18 years

 - Offer a minimum 6 month commitment to the program, if you are able, you may continue in the program after 6 months has been completed

 - If you are applying for the Wildlife Volunteer role CWS prefers that you have previous experience in caring for, or working with animals and a keen desire to learn and perform all the duties involved

 - Be prepared to follow all directions from Sanctuary staff, work harmoniously within the team environment and follow all protocols required

 - You must have access to email as this is how we communicate with you

 - Be able to work in all weather conditions in an external bush environment, which may include exposure to animals, insects, dust and vegetation.
 These may cause health concerns for those who suffer allergies

-- Be able to walk distances of up to 10 km, perform bending, lifting weights up to 10 kg and other moderate physical activities
+- Be able to walk distances of up to 10 km, perform bending, lifting weights up to 10 kg and other physical activities

 - Be willing to wear the Volunteer uniform and comply with program standards